 A health disparity has been defined as “a particular type of health difference that is closely linked with social, economic, and/or environmental disadvantage.”
 Health disparities directly affect healthcare access but tend to be caused by more complex issues, termed “social determinants of health” these can include socioeconomic status, employment, the physical or built environment, education, geographic region, and social support networks.

-There is economic benefit in addressing health disparities, because chronic diseases accounted for an estimated 86% of the U.S. health care expenditure in 2010 and these conditions are highly responsive to lifestyle interventions which in turn are modified by social determinants of health.
+There is an economic benefit in addressing health disparities because chronic diseases accounted for an estimated 86% of the U.S. healthcare expenditure in 2010 and these conditions are highly responsive to lifestyle interventions which in turn are modified by social determinants of health.
 As an example, Medicaid costs were lowered by 67% in regions where supportive housing was implemented, primarily due to reduced urgent care services.

 Disruptive technology has the potential to reduce the cost of health disparities by reducing costs, democratizing health-education and enabling access to virtual care.
 As an example, the DNA sequencing cost $3 billion in 2000, today it incorporates Artificial Intelligence and costs roughly $1,000, and it’s projected cost less than an x-ray cost less than an x-ray by 2019.
 Over 2 million Americans have used early direct-to-consumer DNA offerings to have their genomes sequenced, and in 2018 Fast Company showcased four Artificial Intelligence companies offering direct-to-consumer genome interpretation.
 This shows how disruptive technologies could turn prognostic medical information from a clinical field into a consumer-movement, while simultaneously reducing costs with early interventions.